ton-community/.github/profile/draft.md

 <img align="left" width="300" src="imgs/why.png">

-## How to join the open-source?
+## Why it's so cool to join?

+__For contributors__
 If you are a developer, you can contribute to the projects, or add your own.
 Also, we are looking for people who can help with documentation.

+To receive compensation, you can write a [TON Footstep](https://github.com/ton-society/ton-footsteps) or find an already placed one.

+__For tool builders__

+After your project becomes a part of the TON Community, you'll receive more support from open-source contributors.

 In addition, here you can get help in creating such projects, that useful for the community.
-If you help community - community helps you.
+If you help the community - community helps you.
 Win-win situation.

-To receive compensation, you can write a [TON Footstep](https://github.com/ton-society/ton-footsteps) or find an already placed one.
+To receive compensation for open-sourcing a tool that is useful for TON devs, you can write a [TON Footstep](https://github.com/ton-society/ton-footsteps).

 ---